RakhithJK/marticliment-UniGetUI-wiki/Home.md

 >We are automatically checking each manifest.
 We leverage SmartScreen, static analysis, SHA256 hash validation and a few other processes to reduce the likelihood of malicious software making its way into the repository and onto your machine

-See more info about Winget at https://devblogs.microsoft.com/commandline/windows-package-manager-preview/
+See more info about Winget-CLI at https://devblogs.microsoft.com/commandline/windows-package-manager-preview/

 <br><br>
 _You have arrived at the end of the section.
 [Return to top](#wingetui)_